chef/automate/components/automate-chef-io/content/docs/eas_applications.md

 There are three ways to share the automate certificate with the habitat supervisor to use when connecting to automate.

-1) Pass the certificate file as a parameter to the ---event-stream-server-certificate flag.
+1) Pass the certificate file as a parameter to the --event-stream-server-certificate flag.

 ```
 HAB_FEAT_EVENT_STREAM=1 hab sup run \